 Marijuana is not legal in the United States.
-It’s easy to forget the fact that whether you live in weed-happy Colorado or quick-to-prosecute Idaho, the Federal government does not recognize a right to carry, ingest, or grow marijuana.
-There are consequences to this fact if you choose to smoke weed, responsibly or not.
+It’s easy to forget the fact that whether you live in weed-happy Colorado or quick-to-prosecute Idaho, the federal government does not recognize a right to carry, ingest, or grow marijuana.
+There are consequences to this fact if you choose to smoke pot, responsibly or not.
 Federal employment is one obvious one.
 If you’re in a job that tests, you need to pass that test.
 Custody is another sticky situation for marijuana users.
 Divorced dads can lose custody rights of their children if they fail that test.

 So what’s a responsible marijuana user to do?
 How long does marijuana stay in your system anyway?
 And is there a threshold for passing the test?
 Here’s what the science says.

 After you use marijuana, your body has to break down THC, the active ingredient.
 THC gets into the bloodstream and is temporarily stored in fat and organs, according to Healthline.
 Long after you come down from your high, the liver has to process the THC and break it into metabolites, which is what drug tests detect.
 Because THC binds to fat, it takes longer for traces of marijuana to leave the body than other drugs such as alcohol.

 This is how long THC metabolites can be detected in different parts of the body, according to Medical News Today:

 - Urine: 3-30 days